zguillez/generator-base-angulymerjs/README.md

 You can use RequireJS Text plugin to load a tempate file for the directive and inject a controller.

-### Templating
+### Directives templating
 The NodeJS template engine JADE is implemented.
 Jade files (*.jade) must be located on **/templates** folder root.
 - Grunt task **jade.js** will process the files into HTML files to folder **/templates/html**.
 - Grunt task **copy.js** will copy all CSS files into **/templates/html** to folder **/dist/templates** for ditribution.
 - You can also create and edit HTML templates files in **/templates/html**.

+## Integrating Polymer with AngularJS

-You can use combined Jade and Angular directives for templating:
+You can use Polymer elements into AngularJS templates:

 ```
 //templates/index.jade